Cato Guntveit: Return to Brann

 After returning to Brann, it took Guntveit nearly a year to make his debut, due to a mysterious injury.
 When he finally made his debut however, he became an integral part of the team, and was once again named a primal factor for Brann's success, this time in the latter half of the 2003 season.

 In 2004, Guntveit became the captain of Brann, but he missed the final as Brann won the Norwegian Cup in 2004 (their first trophy since 1982) because of a suspension.
-In 2005, the arrival of Martin Andresen threatened Guntveit's captaincy, as many believed the Norwegian national team captain (Andresen) would become the captain of Brann.
+In 2005, the arrival of Martin Andresen threatened Guntveit's captaincy, as many believed the Norway national team captain (Andresen) would become the captain of Brann.
 However, Guntveit remained the captain of Brann, but has revealed that the captaincy distracted him from his game, and he was recently stripped of the captaincy prior to the 2006 season, when coach Mons Ivar Mjelde made Andresen captain in a widely anticipated move.

 He retired from Brann after the 2010 season, but was enticed by a friend to continue playing, for fourth-tier team Øystese IL, rejecting offers from Løv-Ham and Fana.